-In the context of this site the proposed development will comprise 20 new semi-detached or terrace houses as shown within Figure 4 above with an entrance to the north off Vasey Close.
-The table below summarises the potential impact of the proposed development on the tree and hedgerow present within the area surveyed.
+In the context of this site the proposed development will comprise a garage to be constructed outside of the walled garden area as shown within Figure 4.
+The table below summarises the potential impact of the proposed development on the trees present within the area surveyed.